alfuwu/Hyleus-Vault/Stories/False Divinity.md

 ---

-"...and so, His Holy Majesty O the Soul, Lord Deimos, has seen fit to bestow upon you this mission of utmost imperativeness.
-You are to depart at your soonest discretion, most preferably immediately.
-Thank you for your time, and goodbye," the angel messenger said, finally finishing his long and droning message.
+"...and so, His Most Holy Majesty O the Soul, High Lord Deimos, has seen fit to bestow upon you this mission of utmost import.
+You are to depart to Omuaru at your soonest discretion, most preferably immediately," the angel messenger said, finally finishing his long and droning message.
 It was all very important and not at all meaningless drivel.

 It irritated Lili how the deities were still using angels for such mundane tasks as delivering messages.
 Here the mortals were, innovating and inventing new and exciting communications technology that could send information across miles in mere seconds, which, mind you, Hell was rapidly taking to, yet the deities remained stubborn in their anachronistic ways.
 It boggled the mind.
+Avissa clearly knew what she was doing, painful as it was for Lili to admit her enemy was currently behaving smarter than her allies.

 Such a large technological difference could see the wars between Hell and Heaven rekindled.
 That wouldn't be very pleasant, and she'd know; she had been there when Nzlietch had created Hell and waged his stupid war on Heaven.
 She'd also been there when the idiot had lost and gone into hiding.